milas/rock5-toolchain/README.md

-# Rock 5B Build Scripts
+# Rock 5 Toolchain
-This is a Dockerized build environment for Rock 5B vendor kernel & related (e.g. U-Boot) components.
+Dockerized build system for Linux kernel & related (e.g. U-Boot) components for the Radxa Rock 5 series of devices

 ## Prerequisites
 * Docker w/ buildx plugin
+  * If `docker buildx inspect` works, you're all set!
 * `amd64` or `arm64` host
   * `amd64` uses `gcc-arm-10.3-2021.07-x86_64-aarch64-none-linux-gnu` as provided by Radxa for cross-compilation (no configuration needed)

 ## Quick Start
-Run `docker buildx bake` from the repo root to build the Kernel, U-Boot, and EDK2.
+Run `docker buildx bake` from the repo root to build the Kernel and stable U-Boot.

-Individual groups and targets also exist if you don't want to build everything.
+Individual groups and targets also exist if you don't want to build everything or want to use one of the experimental targets.

 Artifacts will be output to `out/` in the repo root:
 ```
 out
 ├── edk2
-│   ├── RK3588_NOR_FLASH.img
-│   └── ROCK_5B_SDK_UEFI.img
+│   └── RK3588_NOR_FLASH.img
 ├── kernel
 │   ├── dtb
 │   │   └── rockchip